 - 4 The community buildings to be transferred to an organisation and any endowment should it be provided will have considerable value, and therefore should be protected when considering the appropriate legal structure to hold these assets - Infrastructure Improvement: Upgrading existing infrastructure and adding new is vital for supporting the needs of a growing population and ensuring the overall liveability of the area.
-This will include investments in transport, including roads, public transport, and cycling infrastructure, to improve connectivity and mobility.
+This will include investments in transport, including roads, public transport, cycling infrastructure. improve connectivity and mobility.
 Additionally, initiatives should focus on enhancing assets including play areas, sporting facilities, allotments, and public spaces to promote wellness and leisure activities.
-Investing in sustainable infrastructure solutions, including spaces and energy-efficient technologies, will contribute to environmental sustainability and resilience in the new and existing communities. - Community Investment: By investing in leveraging community communities can promote social equity, vitality, environmental economic sustainability, and overall wellbeing for all residents.
-By prioritising investments in essential services. infrastructure. and communities can enhance amenities. residents' quality of life, promote social inclusion and reduce social isolation, and create environments that support health, well-being, and prosperity for all.
+Investing in sustainable infrastructure solutions, including spaces and energy-efficient technologies, will contribute to environmental sustainability and resilience in the new and existing communities. - Community Investment: By investing in and leveraging community assets. communities can promote social equity, economic vitality, environmental sustainability, and overall wellbeing for all residents.
+By prioritising investments in essential services. infrastructure. and enhance amenities. communities can residents' quality of life, promote social inclusion and reduce social isolation, and create environments that support health, well-being, and prosperity for all.